Lansdown Guilding

+Life and work

 Guilding was born on 9 May 1797 in Kingstown, Saint Vincent and the Grenadines.
 He was one of six siblings, son of the Reverend John Guilding and his wife Sarah.
 In 1802, at the age of 5, he was sent to England, where he studied at Oxford University.
 In 1817, after receiving a B.A. degree, he returned to his home country.
 His father died in 1818, and he took up work as garrison chaplain and left for England in 1819.
 In 1821, Guilding travelled to England to marry Mary Hunt, daughter of the Rev. S. Hunt, rector of Wakerly and St. George's Church, Stamford.
 From 1824 to 1826 he disputed with Robert Herries for the right to payment for paupers' funerals.
 Herries claimed that Guilding had expunged the minutes of some meetings to change the vote of a vestry election, causing Herries to lose his position.
 Guilding stated that it was "just a misunderstanding”.

 In 1818, Guilding was accepted as Fellow of the Linnean Society, and by 1820 he was corresponding with Joseph Dalton Hooker, Aylmer Bourke Lambert and other established scientists.
 Hooker wrote that Guilding was "an arrogant, demanding, ambitious, and often conceited individual, all too ready to ask for unusual favors".
 His first zoological paper was read at the Linnean Society and published in 1822.
 Guilding was a capable artist of plant and animal drawings.
 He prided himself on the accuracy of his work and his use of color.
 When his work was redrawn he criticized both the artist and the engraver.
 His book “An Account of the Botanic Gardens of the Island of St. Vincent” was published in Glasgow in 1825.
 Guilding was an excellent artist and engraver and he produced a "Table of Colours Arranged for Naturalists" in 1825 which may have been the first biological colour chart.
 This production was submitted to the Wernerian Natural History Society, where it was presented by the president, Professor Robert Jameson.
 He corresponded with Charles Darwin, providing him with notes on the natural history of the Caribbean region.